HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 featured_stat_1: 64%
 featured_stat_label_1: Requests served over HTTP/2
 featured_stat_2: 31.7%
-featured_stat_label_2: CDN Requests with incorrect HTTP/2 prioritiztion
+featured_stat_label_2: CDN Requests with incorrect HTTP/2 prioritization
 featured_stat_3: 80%
 featured_stat_label_3: Pages served over HTTP/2 if a CDN is used, 30% if CDN not used
 ---

 ## Introduction

 HTTP is an application layer protocol designed to transfer information between networked devices and runs on top of other layers of the network protocol stack.
-After HTTP/1 was released, it took over 20 years until the first major update, HTTP/2, was made a standard in 2015.
+After HTTP/1.x was released, it took over 20 years until the first major update, HTTP/2, was made a standard in 2015.

 It didn't stop there: over the last four years, HTTP/3 and QUIC (a new latency-reducing, reliable, and secure transport protocol) have been under standards development in the IETF QUIC working group.
 There are actually two protocols that share the same name: "Google QUIC" ("gQUIC" for short), the original protocol that was designed and used by Google, and the newer IETF standardized version (IETF QUIC/QUIC).
 IETF QUIC was based on gQUIC, but has grown to be quite different in design and implementation.
 On October 21, 2020, draft 32 of IETF QUIC reached a significant milestone when it moved to [Last Call](https://mailarchive.ietf.org/arch/msg/quic/ye1LeRl7oEz898RxjE6D3koWhn0/).
 This is the part of the standardization process when the working group believes they are almost finished and requests a final review from the wider IETF community.

-This chapter reviews the current state of HTTP/2 and gQUIC deployment, to establish how well some of the newer features of the protocol, such as prioritization and server push, have been adopted.
-We then look at the motivations for HTTP/3, describe the major differences between the protocol versions and discuss the potential challenges in upgrading to a UDP-based transport protocol with QUIC.
+This chapter reviews the current state of HTTP/2 and gQUIC deployment.
+It explores how well some of the newer features of the protocol, such as prioritization and server push, have been adopted.
+We then look at the motivations for HTTP/3, describe the major differences between the protocol versions, and discuss the potential challenges in upgrading to a UDP-based transport protocol with QUIC.

 ### HTTP/1.0 to HTTP/2

-As the HTTP protocol has evolved, the semantics of HTTP have stayed the same, with no changes to the HTTP methods (such as GET or POST), status codes (200, or the dreaded 404), URIs, or header fields.
+As the HTTP protocol has evolved, the semantics of HTTP have stayed the same; there have been no changes to the HTTP methods (such as GET or POST), status codes (200, or the dreaded 404), URIs, or header fields.
 Where the HTTP protocol has changed, the differences have been the wire-encoding and the use of features of the underlying transport.

 HTTP/1.0, published in 1996, defined the text-based application protocol, allowing clients and servers to exchange messages in order to request resources.
 A new TCP connection was required for each request/response, which introduced overhead.
 TCP connections use a congestion control algorithm to maximise how much data can be in-flight.
 This process takes time for each new connection.
 This "slow-start" means that not all the available bandwidth is used immediately.

 In 1997, HTTP/1.1 was introduced to allow TCP connection reuse by adding "keep-alives", aimed at reducing the total cost of connection start-ups.
 Over time, increasing website performance expectations led to the need for concurrency of requests.
 HTTP/1.1 could only request another resource after the previous response had completed.
-Therefore additional TCP connections had to be established, reducing the impact of the keep-alive connections and further increasing overhead.
+Therefore, additional TCP connections had to be established, reducing the impact of the keep-alive connections and further increasing overhead.

 HTTP/2, published in 2015, is a binary-based protocol that introduced the concept of bidirectional streams between client and server.
 Using these streams, a browser can make optimal use of a single TCP connection to _multiplex_ multiple HTTP requests/responses concurrently.
 HTTP/2 also introduced a prioritization scheme to steer this multiplexing; clients can signal a request priority that allows more important resources to be sent ahead of others.

 ## HTTP/2 Adoption

 The data used in this chapter is sourced from the HTTP Archive and tests over seven million websites with a Chrome browser.
 As with other chapters, the analysis is split by mobile and desktop websites.
-When the results between desktop and mobile are similar, statitics are presented from the mobile dataset.
+When the results between desktop and mobile are similar, statistics are presented from the mobile dataset.
 You can find more details on the [Methodology](./methodology) page.
 When reviewing this data, please bear in mind that each website will receive equal weight regardless of the number of requests.
 We suggest you think of this more as investigating the trends across a broad range of active websites.

 {{ figure_markup(
   image="http2-h2-usage.png",